LearnLib/automatalib/README.md

 #### Building development versions

-If you intend to use development versions of AutomataLib, simply clone the development branch of the repository
+If you intend to use development versions of AutomataLib, you can either use the deployed SNAPSHOT artifacts from the continuous integration server (see [Using Development Versions](https://github.com/LearnLib/automatalib/wiki/Using-Development-Versions)), or build them yourself.
+Simply clone the development branch of the repository

 ```
 git clone -b develop --single-branch https://github.com/LearnLib/automatalib.git